obss/trapper/README.md

    signaling the start or end of a sequence, the separation of tho sequence for a sequence-pair task as well as chopping excess tokens etc.

-3) **TokenizerFactory**:
+3) **TokenizerWrapper**:
-This is responsible for converting the information fields inside an instance dict that was previously processed by a `DataProcessor` to a format suitable for feeding into a transformer model.
-This also includes handling the special tokens signaling the start or end of a sequence, the separation of tho sequence for a sequence-pair task as well as chopping excess tokens etc.
+This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task to the tokenizer.
+It also
 #### Registering classes from custom modules to the library

 We support both file based and command line argument based approaches to register